JespCode/Portfolio/README.md

 - A to-do list done in Javascript using DOM manipulation and LocalStorage.

   Future projects might get added to this unless they outgrow it.

+This particular commit is the version submitted to Kodeloftet!